 Now, I know I had no reason to worry.
 Costa Rica has a little something for everyone.
 Sure, there were places some of the family liked better than others, but we didn’t go anywhere we didn’t like.
 That’s a successful vacation in my book.

-Nestled between Nicaragua and Panama, Costa Rica is a relatively small country.
+Nestled between Nicaragua and Panama, Costa Rica is relatively small.
 Roughly the size of the states of Vermont and New Hampshire combined, the diverse country is comprised of seven provinces.
-If you drive from one side of the country to the other, you can pass through rainforests, cloud forests, active volcano craters, pineapple, banana and coffee plantations and eventually hit stunning stretches of sandy beaches.
+If you drive from one side to the other, you can pass through rainforests, cloud forests, active volcano craters, and pineapple, banana and coffee plantations, and eventually hit stunning stretches of sandy beach.
 As the country’s geography varies, so do the activities offered for travelers.